SplashCodeDex/Unlimited-Cloud-VM-Storage/README.md

 `Unlimited-Cloud-VM-Storage` is the ultimate workspace manager for developers who work in a variety of ephemeral environments.
 Its lightweight and portable nature means you can have a consistent and efficient workflow, no matter where you code.

 - **GitHub Codespaces:** Instantly switch between projects without the delay of creating and provisioning new Codespaces.
-Keep your environment clean and your productivity high.
-- **Google Cloud Shell & Firebase:** Say goodbye to the 5GB storage limit. `Unlimited-Cloud-VM-Storage` manages all your projects in temporary storage, keeping your home directory lean and your sessions fast.
+- **Google Cloud Shell & Firebase:** Say goodbye to the 5GB storage limit. `Unlimited-Cloud-VM-Storage` manages all your projects in temporary storage.
-- **Gitpod:** Supercharge Gitpod's "fresh workspace" philosophy. `Unlimited-Cloud-VM-Storage` gives you an intelligent, persistent history of your projects, ready to be checked out in an instant.
+- **Gitpod:** Supercharge Gitpod's "fresh workspace" philosophy with an intelligent, persistent history of your projects.
-- **AWS Cloud9 & Any Remote VM:** Standardize your development workflow across all your remote machines. `Unlimited-Cloud-VM-Storage` provides a consistent, powerful, and portable experience everywhere.
+- **AWS Cloud9 & Any Remote VM:** Standardize your development workflow across all your remote machines.

 ---